vikrantpagare/MySQL-warehousing/README.md

 ## For this project we will use MySQL workbench locally to simulate the Data WareHouse concepts

+### Points to be noted
+Extraction Method - Pull Extraction

+Extraction Type - Full Extraction

+Extaction Technique - Databse Querying

+# Extraction

-We will create 'sales' Database to mimicking as historical data , and add some values to it (This will work as our source to extract data from).
+We will create 'sales' Database to mimicking as historical data inside the database we will create 'orders' table and add some values to it (This will work as our source to extract data from).
+(See SQL scripts directory )

+Create a Database working as Data Warehouse 'salesDWH'

 We will use 2 layer ELT architecture consisting